AdamSioud/Panda/README.md

 <h2> Project </h2>

-An app which utilizes data from oslobysykkel
+An application which utilizes data from oslobysykkel